 - For stainless steel except for austenitic stainless steel, pre-heating shall be applied in the temperature range of 150℃ to 350℃.

 - For carbon steel, the interface temperature shall be between 100℃ to 350℃.

 - For Cr-Mo steel, the interface temperature shall be between the temperature of pre-heating and 350℃.

 - For austenitic stainless steel, the interface temperature shall not be over 150℃.

 - For stainless steel except for austenitic stainless steel, the interface temperature shall be between 150℃ to 350℃.

 If the final Post Weld Heat Treatment (PWHT) cannot be carried out immediately on completion of welding, The post-heating temperature which is over its preheating temperature shall be applied.

 All applicable codes, standards, and specifications shall be followed during the post-weld heat treatment.
 It must be done once all welding is completed.

 PWHT has to be performed locally by means of electric induction heating, electric resistance heating, or high-frequency electric heating.
-Alternatively, furnace heat treatment using gas or electric can be also acceptable.
-However, the use of fixed or handheld type gas burners shall not be acceptable.
+Alternatively, furnace heat treatment using gas or electricity can be also acceptable.
+However, the use of fixed or handheld-type gas burners shall not be acceptable.